April is Distracted Driving Awareness Month

 1. Minimize distractions while driving

 While in-vehicle technology may be convenient, it can also be very distracting.
-Since driving requires your full attention, turn on your phone’s Do Not Disturb setting to limit distractions.
+Turn on your phone’s Do Not Disturb setting and focus fully on driving.

 2. Be aware of your surroundings

 Parking lots are high-traffic areas with lots of activity.
-Before you pull out of your parking stall, get your GPS directions ready, if needed, set your music or podcast, and put your phone away.
-By being prepared, you’ll be able to focus on the surrounding areas while exiting.
+Before you pull out of a stall, set your GPS, choose your music or podcast, and put your phone away so you can focus on what’s around you.

 3. Change your driving mentality

-Show a little aloha on the roadways.
-Practice patience and be sure to follow all traffic laws.
-Fellow motorists will thank you for it.
+Show a little aloha on the road.
+Be patient, obey traffic laws, and drive with courtesy.
+Your fellow motorists will thank you for it.

 4. Commit to Drive Aloha

 As a family, take the Drive Aloha pledge and commit to safe, distraction-free driving.
-To learn other traffic safety tips, visit www.drivealoha.com.
+Learn more safety tips at www.drivealoha.com.

 Advocate for Change